-It is clear from our numbers that we haven't done enough to tackle our gender pay gap thus far, and, as a result, we haven't seen the improvements we have wanted of the activities we have taken.
+Whilst we have seen a slight improvement in our mean and median gender pay gap figures since 2020, it is clear from our numbers that we haven't done enough to tackle our gender pay gap thus far.
+As a result, we haven't seen the improvements we have wanted of the activities we have taken.
 We are committed to taking action to reduce the gap.
 However, we also know this is a complex task and not something that we can change overnight.